StilettoDagger/todolist/README.md

 + Set a due date for todos.
 + Set priority for todos.
 + Add, remove, and edit todos and todo groups.
++ Automatically save todos and todo groups on exiting the application.

 ## Building the project